hubsterio/docs/docs/api/4_activities.rst

     * - eventTrigger
       - The source of the trigger.
 Typically this is the **sender** of of the activity.
 See :ref:`Integration Types<ref_api_integration_types>`
     * - eventId
       - The epoch UNIX time in milliseconds when this event was initiated.
     * - externalId
       - A custom external id that can be sent by custom integrations.
 Typically, this value will be null.
     * - isEcho
-      - | A boolean state indicating wither the activity is an echo.
-Some custom integrations when sending an
-        | activity may wish to receive a feedback activity.
-This is because when sending an activity, the sender
-        | tends to send minimal data.
-Having echo enabled, the sender will receive a more enriched payload
-        | with additional data that can be important to the sender.
-For example, if the sender sends a
-        | youtube link in the message text, Hubster will convert the activity to youtube :ref:`message type<ref_activities_message_types>` instead.
+      - A boolean state indicating wither the activity is an echo.
+Some custom integrations when sending an activity may wish to receive a feedback activity.
+This is because when sending an activity, the sender tends to send minimal data.
+Having echo enabled, the sender will receive a more enriched payload with additional data that can be important to the sender.
+For example, if the sender sends a youtube link in the message text, Hubster will convert the activity to youtube :ref:`message type<ref_activities_message_types>` instead.
     * - interactionId
       - The interaction id for this activity.
-This only applicable to **message** types.
+This only applies to **message** types.
     * - flowProcess
       - The pipeline flow that was taken.
 The current values are **Default** or **AutoReplay**.
     * - sender